 Globally, the industry is strong and tracking toward considerable expansion.
-At a five-year growth rate of 7.2%, personal care will hit $154 billion by 2024.
+At an average annual growth rate of 9.9%, the wellness economy is expected to hit $7 trillion by 2025.

 However, even as absolute revenue and total addressable market increase, growth itself has stalled over the past few years, despite the bump during the pandemic’s peak.

 In other words, the time is now for upstarts eager to gain market share.

 Of any global markets to penetrate, the most promising are the United States and China.
-Early 2020 sources calculated those two markets at $57.9B of the world’s spending.
+In 2022, sources calculated those two markets at $66.6B of the world’s spending.
 Revenue for these goods in the U.S. has steadily risen year after year.